abbreviatedman/spellbound/data/quotes.md

 505
 00:29:26,596 --> 00:29:29,958
 I can feel your power.
-It's almost...
+It's almost…

 506
 00:29:30,233 --> 00:29:33,769